We are here for you, and we will do all we can to get you the care you need as soon as possible.

 Your questions and comments

-Your health matters a huge amount to us and we look forward to getting you on the road to recovery as quickly as possible.
+Your health matters a huge amount to us.
+We look forward to getting you on the road to recovery as quickly as possible.

-You are also welcome to visit My Planned Care, the national website about waiting times.
+You are also welcome to visit My Planned Care (Cambridge) (opens in a new tab).
+This is the national website about waiting times.

 My Planned Care

-We encourage you to look at this site where you may find the information you need before contacting your GP or hospital for an update about any elective procedures you are waiting for.
+We encourage you to look at this site before contacting your GP or hospital for an update about any elective procedures you are waiting for.

-Updated weekly, the site is easy-to-use and is ‘open-access’ so your carer, friends, relatives, and your NHS team can also access this information.
+The site is updated weekly.
+It is easy-to-use and is ‘open-access’.
+This means carers, friends, relatives, and your NHS team can also access this information.